dharambirsinghsidhu/deepfake_detector/README.md

 │   ├── index.html
 │   └── result.html
 ├── Hybrid model.ipynb       # Jupyter Notebook containing the complete model training, evaluation, and experimentation.
+├── LICENSE                  # Specifies the legal terms under which the project can be used and distributed.
 ├── README.md                # This README file, providing a comprehensive overview and setup instructions for the project.
 ├── app.py                   # Flask Web Application: The backend logic for the HTML/CSS web interface.
 ├── app2.py                  # Streamlit Application: The main script for our interactive deepfake detection web interface.